 Creativity or manodharma refers to the ability of a performer to extemporaneously produce ideas and generate emotions.
 Indian music is sustained on the emotional content of a raga, and the raga is the soul of a composition.
-A performer must use his creativity to bring out the character and personality of a raga; otherwise, neither the raga nor the composition would be worth listening.
+A performer must use his creativity to bring out the character and personality of a raga; otherwise, neither the raga nor the composition is worth listening to.
 Creativity or manodharma is the pre-eminent aspect of Carnatic music.
 Attributes such as raga alapana, swara kalpana, gamaka evolve out of manodharma.
-But, manodharma cannot be taught; it has to be self-learnt.
-And self-learning will occur only when a performer feels within himself the bhava that each raga and composition generates.
-Only constant listening to other performers would help Vani in feeling the emotions that a raga or a composition brings.
-A teacher cannot describe emotions through notations.
+But, manodharma cannot be taught; it has to be absorbed.
+And this only happens when a performer feels within himself the bhava that each raga and composition generates.
+Only constant listening to other performers can help an artist feel the emotions that a raga or a composition inspires.

-Let me share with you a personal experience.
-With both my parents learned in music, as a youngster growing up in Chennai, I did not have much choice but to learn to play the mridangam as well as attend musical events.
+As a child, both of my parents loved Carnatic music and lived for the music season.
+They never missed a concert and as a young boy, I got dragged to many a performance.
+It wasn’t too long before I was also made to learn the mridangam, in addition to the rigorous scheduled of attending musical events.
 Every year, Sadguru Sangeetha Samajam, Purasawalkam organized the Thyagaraja Aradhana.
 The Aradhana was celebrated as Akandaghana (36 hours of non-stop singing).
-My father made certain that, along with him, I was also present during the entire 36 hours and that I listen to every performer, regardless of their age or professional status.
+My father made certain that I was there by his side during the entire 36 hours and that I listened to every performer, regardless of their age or stature.
 During one of these Akandams, the father of a teenager approached the organizer and asked whether his son could be allowed to participate.
-It was already late in the night, around 11:30 P.M. and there were only a handful of individuals among the audience.
-Most of these individuals were professional musicians, well-known in their field.
-Seeing the impressive members of the audience, as a fellow-teenager, my heart went out to the meek-looking young man.
-“I hope he does not get nervous at the sight of these musicians.”
-Impervious to the presence of the august audience, the modest young man goes and sits before the mike, closes his eyes, and begins to sing Saint Thyagaraja’s composition in Sahana, “Ema Nadhi Chevo’.
-His singing was so sincere and spiritual that it signified what Thyagaraja had stated in his composition ‘Swararaga Sudharasa’ - only music that evolves from deep within the soul will lead to blissful heaven (“Mooladharaja Nadha Merungutaye Mudamagu Mokshamura”).
-The senior musicians were spell bound by the youngster’s singing.
-I raise my head and look at my father and observe tears streaming through his cheeks.
-The young man, with his sincerity, devotion, and bhakthi (attributes that Thyagaraja says is essential for Nadhopasana or musical Sadhana) had touched the soul of everyone around.
-Nearly five decades had passed since I had listened to the young man’s singing.
-But, I could still feel the emotions that he had stirred within me.
-I always thank my father for making me be a part of that emotional experience.
-As the young man’s story illustrates, when a singer feels the bhava in his/her soul, he will certainly touch the soul of the listeners.
+It was already late, around 11:30 p.m.
+There were only a handful of people in the audience, most of whome were professional musicians themselves, some very well-known in their field.
+Looking around at the titans present in the audience, , my heart went out to the meek-looking young man, as a musician and as a fellow-teenager.
+“I hope he doesn’t get nervous and forget the song.”
+But a thin shy boy of 14 approached the stage.
+Seemingly impervious to the presence of the august audience, he sat in front of the microphone, closed his eyes, and began to sing.
+His first song was Saint Thyagaraja’s composition in Sahana, “Ema Nadhi Chevo’.
+His singing was so sincere and divinely inspired that it brought Thyagaraja words to life: ”Swararaga Sudharasa” - only music that evolves from deep within the soul will lead to blissful heaven. (“Mooladharaja Nadha Merungutaye Mudamagu Mokshamura”).
+The senior musicians were spell bound by the devotion coming out of the small body in front of them.
+I turned to look at my father and saw tears streaming down his face.
+The young man, with his sincerity, devotion, and bhakthi (attributes that Thyagaraja says is essential for Nadhopasana or musical Sadhana) had touched the soul of everyone in the room.

+Over five decades have passed since I heard that young man sing, but I can still feel the emotions that that I felt that night.
+That was the night that I fell in love with Carnatic music and I will always thank my father for making experience it.